CTM Risk Management in Shipping

 • Maintaining secure transport

-Choosing an experienced agent reduces both financial and reputational risk.
+Choosing an experienced ace diminishes both financial and reputational risk.

 1. Increased port digitalization